JovannMC/haritora-gx-poc/README.md

 - `a0:7f7f7f7f7f7f` - searching for/unable to find tracker 1
 - `a1:7f7f7f7f7f7f` - searching for/unable to find tracker 2
 - `v0:{"battery voltage":4107,"battery remaining":94,"charge status":"Discharging"}` - battery voltage, percentage remaining, and status
-- `X0:0Ayb3u7+DzWeBxoDVQMAAA==` - raw IMU tracking data for tracker 1, encoded in base64
+- `X0:0Ayb3u7+DzWeBxoDVQMAAA==` - raw IMU tracking data for tracker 1, encoded in base64.
+The last two bits represent the ankle motion data, `==` means nothing (not an ankle tracker)
-- `X1:RAJ95/72YjrkBo4BGQcCAA==` - raw IMU tracking data for tracker 2, encoded in base64
+- `X1:RAJ95/72YjrkBo4BGQcCAA==` - raw IMU tracking data for tracker 2, encoded in base64.
+The last two bits represent the ankle motion data, `==` means nothing (not an ankle tracker)
 - `r0:110060800a00` -  - raw IMU button data - main button pressed 7 times, sub button pressed 9 times (0-indexed, a = 10 in hex)

 Right now o/o0/o1 are unknown and I believe a0/a1 could also be used to provide calibration data to the software. **Any help is appreciated!**